9thcirclegames/wisdom-of-cthulhu/docs/index.md

 ---
 title: Wisdom of Cthulhu
-description: Nighlty Builds - Print and Play
+description: Nightly Builds - Print and Play
 ---

 ## Wisdom of Cthulhu